microsoft/winget-cli/doc/specs/#148 - Repair Support.md

   -  The appropriate repair behavior is determined by the combination of the `Repair` switch and the `RepairBehavior` value in the YAML manifest.

 ## Potential Issues
+- For Msi based installer types
+  - To repair an Msi-based installer using msiexec platform support, the original installer must be present at the location registered as 'InstallSource' in the ARP registry.
+If the original installer is moved or renamed, the repair operation will fail, which is consistent with the modify repair through the settings app.
+This issue is more likely with installers installed via the winget install command, as it removes the installer right after installation to reduce disk footprint by design, making the 'InstallSource' path invalid.
+However, this issue does not apply if the installer can store the installer in a package cache path for future use and registers that path in 'InstallSource' in the ARP registry at the time of installation.
 - For Burn/Exe/Nullsoft/Inno installer types
   - the repair command will not work if the installer does not have a custom repair switch specified in the YAML manifest file.
   - the repair command will not work if the installed Burn/Exe/Nullsoft/inno installer type doesn't correlate to the remote installer type that has a custom repair switch specified in the YAML manifest file.